 Legends of a lost silver lode in Jackson County, West Virginia, may be more than a rumor, according to a former resident whose claims are backed up by historical accounts, and he says he has a nugget to prove it.

-"I've always said that there's something to legends," says William Byrne Mollohan, who grew up a stone's throw from the Silver Valley, one of several areas in the region in which silver was once believed to exist.
+"I've always said that there's something to these legends," says William Byrne Mollohan, who grew up a stone's throw from the Silver Valley, one of several areas in the region in which silver was once believed to exist.

 "I know that they say there's no silver in Jackson County, but the silver I found gives me every reason to believe it's there and that there's a substantial amount of it," he says.

-"In another few days I'm sure a vehicle would have passed over and pushed it into the ground," he said.
+"In another few days, I'm sure a vehicle would have passed over and pushed it into the ground," he said.